 - If there is a tie for the 5th nomination position, the Board of Directors will review and vote to break the tie.

-- In the event that a team of choreographers submit a work, individual members of that team may withdraw themselves from the contest.
+- In the event that a team of choreographers submits a work, individual members of that team may withdraw themselves from the contest.
 However, the Submission/Nomination will remain as long as at least one choreographer from the team remains.

 - The WCA Board of Directors will tally all votes.
 Any disputes or conflicts regarding the tabulation process will be addressed and handled by the WCA Board of Directors.
 All ballots will be anonymous.